State of Maryland Applies for Additional $300 Per Week In Federal Unemployment Benefits

+Lost Wages Assistance Program, Expected To Begin in Late September, Provides Benefits Retroactive to August 1

-(STL.News) – Governor Larry Hogan today announced that Maryland has submitted an application to the Federal Emergency Management Administration (FEMA) for the Lost Wages Assistance (LWA) grant, which will provide an additional $300 per week to Marylanders who are unemployed due to the COVID-19 pandemic.
+ANNAPOLIS, MD (STL.News) Maryland Governor Larry Hogan today announced that Maryland has submitted an application to the Federal Emergency Management Administration (FEMA) for the Lost Wages Assistance (LWA) grant, which will provide an additional $300 per week to Marylanders who are unemployed due to the COVID-19 pandemic.

 “Maryland is doing much better on our health metrics than most of the rest of the country, we are doing much better on our economic recovery than most of the rest of the country, and we want to do whatever it takes to keep it that way,” said Governor Hogan.
 “But far too many Marylanders are still struggling to make ends meet during this pandemic.
 With this critical funding, we can help those struggling Marylanders weather this storm, get back on their feet, and recover.”